keveri/shortener/README.md

 # shortener

-A toy URL shortener API project for trying out `haskell-servant` library.
+A toy URL shortener API project for trying out `haskell-servant` and `persistent` libraries.

 ## Configuration